There is no greater agony than bearing an untold story inside you. Maya Angelou

 Bite-Size Book Report

-This is one of many out-of-this world titles featured in this month's issue of our teacher newsletter.
-Click on the link in the Downloads section above to access the January 2022 Book Report and find even more must-reads for the classroom, including fantasy novels fueled by Asian mythology.
-Educational extras like reviews, lessons plans, and videos are embedded in the document.
+This is one of many marvelous titles featured in the latest issue of our teacher newsletter.
+Click on the link in the Downloads section above to access the March 2023 Book Report and find even more must-reads for the classroom, including highlight of ALA's 2023 Youth Media Awards.
+Educational extras like reviews, lesson plans, videos, and more are embedded in the document.
 So start clicking!

 Build a Diverse Bookshelf